ChristianSauer/r_client/README.md

 ```

 **Warning** Never store your PAT in a variable or somewhere where it can be compromised.
 Anybody with your PAT can modify your data as he sees fit.
 If your PAT is compromised, [revoke it](https://prod.fastgenomics.org/ids/Manage/ManagePats?)!
-The connection object itself does not contain your PAT (this is actually stored on your PCs keyring), so if you compromise it, it is not as critical.
-Any connection object will expire in a few ours.
+The connection object should also not be shared, it contains your PAT.

 ## Run tests